berenslab/MorphoPy/paper/paper.md

 ![Plotting reconstructions in 2D. \label{fig:plot}](./figures/threeview_dendrites.png)

-As shown in the code snippet above, it is also possible to split the reconstruction into its different parts (axon or dendrites only) and operate on each neurite type separately.
+As shown in the code snippet above, it is also possible to split the reconstruction into its different parts (axon or dendrites only) and operate on each neurite type separately or even query every individual neurite that is extending from the soma.

 Currently, MorphoPy supports the following feature representations: